Stradler/javascript-tutorial-en/3-animation/2-css-animations/article.md

 The idea of CSS transitions is simple.
 We describe a property and how its changes should be animated.
 When the property changes, the browser paints the animation.

-That is: all we need is to change the property.
+That's it: all we need is to change the property.
 And the fluent transition is made by the browser.

 For instance, the CSS below animates changes of `background-color` for 3 seconds: